TomatenKuchenDEV/docs/docs/features.md

 	- Following redirects
 - Massenhinzufügen bzw. -entfernen von Rollen mit Filtern
 - ChatGPT command
-- Text to image/DALL-E command
+- Text to image command
 - Image generation and modification
 - Text translation
 - Calculator
 - Comparing two texts
-- Creating and loading backups, kein Bot hat eine vergleichbare Anzahl an Backupfunktionen
+- Creating and loading backups, no other bot has a this high amount of backup features
 - Loading Discord templates (discord.new) on existing servers
 - TODO list
 - Polls